lucapette/website/content/writing/my-programming-principles.md

 > In theory, there's no difference between theory and practice.
 In practice,
 > there is.

 It is so apt for programming!
-It doesn't matter how carefully I study a problem, how good the solution I came up with seems.
+It doesn't matter how carefully I study a problem or how good the solution I came up with seems.
 Doing is always different.

 Building a system is a struggle between tiny details and high level ideas.
 It's